Sustainability is a cross-curriculum priority in the Australian Curriculum which includes,

 To borrow, order or find out more, contact email@example.com

-- Cool Homes Guide: Assists students to learn tropical building design principles, crucial for emerging builders and architects in the region.
+- Cool Homes Guide: Assists students to learn about tropical building design principles, crucial for emerging builders and architects in the region.
 The Guide may also assist students entering the Tropical Architecture Awards facilitated by the Business Liaison Association.

 - Australian Association for Environmental Education: Australia's peak professional body for Environmental Educators, with resources, professional development and networking opportunities.